 If you and your clients are feeling really brave, an awesome way to get a truly candid moment on camera is to reveal the news to a family member or friend on set.
 You’re bound to capture some very real smiles.

 In our Instagram-obsessed times, a maternity photography idea that will help you stand out is to include some cool flat lay photographs.
 This could be a shoot of a pretty custom sign with some meaningful objects around it, or just some visually attractive elements like flowers or Instax shots.
 Offering Insta-ready content will be a much-appreciated bonus for any expecting mom-to-be.
-Include these in your online portfolio, too, so that clients can see they’re getting more than the usual package.
+Include these in your online portfolio website, too, so that clients can see they’re getting more than the usual package.